 I am really interested in working in a higher education setting, but I'm not sure I want to work in a counseling center, is the higher education concentration in counseling still an option for me?

 Answer: Yes, it is.
 Individuals who graduate with a Master's in Counseling degree with a concentration in higher education are well prepared to work in a variety of areas within higher education.
-See information about our higher education concentration.
+See information about our College Counseling/Student Affairs concentration.
 Keep in mind, individuals who go through our program are educated to be professional counselors and hold a counseling identity - and students can utilize their internships to gain experience in a variety of areas.